AnujPancholi/fullstackopen2020-part4/README.md

  **NOTE:** I have not implemented token-based authorization yet, and from what I can see, that is coming up in a later exercise.

+## Exercise 4.16

+I had already added most of these validations, just added the unique username validation at the mongoose level and wrote tests for this endpont covering a wide range of possibilities, should be self-explanatory.

 ---